5c077m4n/http-responder/readme.md

 2. `payload`: holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked

-3. `isRespError`: a boolean saying if the object is of type HttpResponder
+3. `isRespError: boolean`: a boolean saying if the object is of type HttpResponder

 Or, you can create them by the pre-made static functions (`hr.notFound()` for example).